City 42

-City 42 is a Lahore-based news channel which broadcasts news and information about latest happenings and events in the city of Lahore in Punjab, Pakistan.
-The channel was founded in 2009 and is owned by Mohsin Naqvi who is the founder of City News Group.
-Naqvi is politically affiliated with Chaudhrys of Gujrat through marriage.
+City 42 HD is a Lahore-based news channel which broadcasts news and information about latest happenings and events in the city of Lahore in Punjab, Pakistan.
+The channel was founded in 2008 and is owned by Mohsin Naqvi, the founder of City News Group and former caretaker Chief Minister of Punjab (Pakistan).

 The channel broadcasts a variety of programs in Urdu and English which span from current affairs to general infotainment.

 History

-The channel was founded in 2009 by a Pakistani media mogul, Mohsin Naqvi, as C42.
+The channel was founded in 2008 by a Pakistani media mogul, Mohsin Naqvi, as C42.
 The channel name was based on landline telephone dialing code of Lahore, 042.